How to Teach Adjectives to ESL Students

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Types of Adjectives Every ESL Student Should Be Familiar With
+Types of Adjectives ESL Students Should Know

-There are hundreds of commonly-used adjectives in the English language.
+There are hundreds of commonly used adjectives in the English language.
 To make it easier for students learning these words, try teaching adjectives in groups rather than individual, unrelated vocabulary words.

 Today, we’re going to look at some of these adjective categories and how you can teach them to your students.
 If you want a more in depth-look or quick review of the different types of adjectives, check out “7 Types of English Adjectives to Know.”